vanbroup/acme-auto-discovery/draft-vanbrouwershaven-acme-auto-discovery.md

 1. The ACME client initiates a DNS lookup to retrieve the CAA record(s) according to [RFC8659].
   a.
 The DNS resolver responds with the CAA record for each domain, specifying the authorized CAs capable of issuing certificates, along with their priorities and other optional parameters.
-2. The ACME client analyzes the CAA records for the domain and selects the CA with the highest priority.
+2. The ACME client analyzes the valid CAA records for the domain and selects the CA with the highest priority.
 3. The ACME client will download the ACME directory from the well-known location of the issuer-domain-name of the selected CA (https://\[issuer-domain-name\]/.well-known/acme)
 4. If the directory object indicates that an External Account Binding is required, but this is not configured on the ACME client, the client will try to determine an alternative common CA in step 2.
   a.
 If no alternative CA can be found, the process with end with a failure and the user will be informed.